NaveenKumarReddy8/aws-cloud-practitioner-cheatsheet/README.md

 * User:
     * Security Groups rules
     * Operating system patches and updates
-    * Software and utilites insalled on the EC2 instance
+    * Software and utilities installed on the EC2 instance
     * IAM Roles assigned to EC2 & IAM User access management
     * Data security on your instance